 Wedding photography is an industry where you get what you pay for, so be careful if the price is in this range.
 Potentially the photographer may not be experienced and just getting started in the business or working part time at weekends to supplement a full time job.
 It doesn't mean they should be avoided, ask to see their work and make sure it is consistent quality and professional standard.

-This is the minimum you should expect to pay.
 For this price some photographers will only provide you with digital copies of your wedding photographs.
 At this level it does not mean they are not experienced, but as always, ask to see their work and see how many weddings they have done and find out exactly what you get for the price.

 For this price you can be sure that the photographer is professional and has the experience needed to deliver great results.
 The photographer will be able to cope with any situation the day throws at them including rain which will force you to have pictures taken indoors.

-This is the average cost of a wedding photographer.
 Ahead of the wedding you should get a pre wedding consultation and a full day coverage from the bride getting ready through to the first dance.
 After the wedding you should receive around 400 pictures of the day edited at high resolution on a USB key with full rights to print the photographs.
 Normally this price will also include a pre wedding shoot.